 The second section of this report, "Early Childhood Higher Education, An Evolving Landscape," examines how these institutions of higher education are adapting to emerging knowledge about children's learning and development.
-Specifically, the report explores the extent to which Oregon ECE higher education programs have incorporated recent findings related to the importance of:
+Specifically, the report explores the extent to which Washington early childhood degree programs have incorporated recent findings related to the importance of:

-- Promoting early mathematical understanding; - Engaging families to support young children's optimal development, learning, and school success: and - Teaching young dual language learners.
+- Promoting early mathematical understanding; - Engaging families to support young children's optimal development, learning, and school success; and - Teaching young dual language learners.